liamca/WikiSynonyms/README.md

 # WikiSynonyms
-Leveraging WikiPedia as a source for generation of synonyms beyond just typical english words.

 This is an example of how to leverage the WikiPedia data to create a set of synonyms.
 Unlike traditional Thesauruses, this dataset allows for the creations of synonyms over words such as microsoft, bill gates, ISS, apartment, sauna, enzyme or toronto making it a really good solution to use in Full Text Search applications where you want to match what the user is typing to relevant synonyms in the content.

 ## Console Application